-The particular goals set by the European Council aim to create better conditions for families and for demographic restoration[?revival], mostly improving the conditions for work-life balance, e.g. by decreasing the taxes of the second-wage earner in a partnership or by making investments into high quality care for children.
-Other goals concerns increasing participation in the labour market and increasing employment: in particular increasing the employment rate among older people, reforming the tax system and the social benefits system with the goal of improving the use of labour, and investing into a healthier older population so that it can work to a higher age and with bigger productivity.
+The particular goals set by the European Commission aim to create better conditions for families and for demographic restoration, mostly improving the conditions for work-life balance, e.g. by decreasing the taxes of the second-wage earner in a partnership or by making investments into high-quality care for children.
+Other goals are increasing participation in the labour market and increasing employment: in particular increasing the employment rate among older people, reforming the tax system and the social benefits system with the goal of improving the use of labour, and investing into a healthier older population so that it can continue working to a later age and with greater productivity.
 One of the main goals is to increase the productivity, recruitment and integration of migrants and ensure the sustainability of public finances.
-The European Council says that coordination on the European level could simplify the adoption of best practises, foster cooperation and decrease negative impacts.
+The European Commission says that coordination on the European level could simplify the adoption of best practises, foster cooperation and decrease negative impacts.